Why Check-ins Should Be Part of Your Team Meeting Culture

 In short, including a check-in at the top of your agenda isn’t just about checking off a box; it’s about building real connection.

 Our experiences as remote learning facilitators have proven this time and again.
 Together, we’ve helped hundreds of teams improve their WFA and remote work processes in order to use their time together efficiently and productively.
 And we put the check-in to work in every experience we facilitate.

 Below, we’ll share some of what we’ve discovered about making the most of check-ins, including why you should do them, our favorite variations, and some common troubleshooting situations.

 Let’s dive in.

-Let’s stop here for a minute and clarify our language.
-Facilitators have a lot of activities in our toolboxes that drive participation and help build camaraderie — everything from icebreakers to warm ups.
+Facilitators have a lot of activities in our toolboxes that drive participation and help build camaraderie — everything from ice breakers to warm ups.
 The word “check-in” could be used as a synonym for any of these brief exercises.

-A short activity to establish each team member’s mood, that is, their current emotional state, at the start of a meeting through asking a simple question like, “How are you doing right now?”
+🤝 Check-ins A short activity to establish each team member’s mood, that is, their current emotional state, at a given point during a meeting.
+This can be a simple question like, “How are you doing right now?”

-There are variations on this “basic” version (more on that later), but when we refer to a check-in, we simply mean asking all meeting participants how they are.
+There are variations on this “basic” version, but when we refer to a check-in, we simply mean asking all meeting participants how they are.
 Of course, your own team’s mileage may vary.
 Sometimes, the line between check-in and warm up gets pretty thin, so don’t get too hung up on labels.

 What is important is making check-ins part of your meeting culture.
 Here are some reasons why.